Home » Recipes » Diet » Vegetarian » Creamy One Pot Sundried Tomato White Beans

 1. Cook the onion and garlic.
 Heat 1 tablespoon of the sundried tomato oil in a pan over medium heat, then add the diced onion and 1 teaspoon of salt and cook, stirring, for about 5 minutes until soft and starting to change colour (it’ll start looking transparent).
 Add the crushed garlic cloves and stir for another minute.

 3. Add the white beans and spinach.
 Add the white beans and 1/2 cup of grated parmesan, then stir again.
 Bring the beans to a simmer for 5 minutes.
 You can add a little water if it’s thickening up too quickly.
 Add the spinach leaves, then mix them through the beans (they’ll wilt and reduce in size drastically).
-Give it a good grind of black pepper and then a taste, and add a little more salt if it needs it.
+Give it a good grind of black pepper and then taste, and add a little more salt if it needs it.

 Notes